Baltimore City tackles vacant homes crisis with push to increase property tax rates

 This bill is part of a multi-layered approach Baltimore City is implementing to tackle the vacant homes problem.
 Ramos says the city is in the process of securing billions of dollars to work with developers and the community to fix up these homes.

-The Baltimore Circuit Court created a specific docket to expedite the legal process and forced foreclosure, but Ramos added that there will be plenty of notice to property owners about if their building's taxes will increase and if there is a threat to be in "rem."
+The Baltimore Circuit Court created a specific docket to expedite the legal process and forced foreclosure, but Ramos added that there will be plenty of notice to property owners if their building's taxes will increase and if there is a threat to be in "rem."

 Ramos says the city will need to be intentional as it rebuilds to create sustainable communities.

-"This problem is one of the most important we should be tackling because it will help us resolve, so many other issues in our city," Ramos said.
+"This problem is one of the most important we should be tackling because it will help us resolve so many other issues in our city," Ramos said.
 "It's been long-standing and I think we finally have the formula to get it done."

 What's next?

-Ramos estimates that it will take about 15 years for Baltimore City to get full control of this problem but added that this bill is a step in the right direction.
+Ramos estimates that it will take about 15 years for Baltimore City to get full control of this problem, but added that this bill is a step in the right direction.

 While many properties are in disrepair without the vacant designation, Ramos encourages neighbors to call 311 to request a vacant home inspection to see if homes on their block qualify for this status.
 She says that by reporting them, neighbors can help make a difference to revitalize where they live.